 I have now added the bookmark package, with hyperref, to provide links to the various parts.
-This works in epdfview, but not in my current version of evince which can already list the contents in its own ways.
+This works in epdfview (and yes, as of mid 2023 BLFS still builds a working epdfview), but not for several years in evince which can already list the contents in its own ways.
 As a side effect, the index links are now clickable (and that does work in evince).
-Of other viewers, mupdf does not provide a left panel for links (nor does it show where you are in the document), and for my purposes okular is similar to evince.
-I have not yet tested xpdf.
+Of other viewers, mupdf does not provide a left panel for links (nor does it show where you are in the document), and for my purposes okular was similar to evince when I last built okular, but I have not used okular recently.
+Navigation from the side panel also works when using firefox as the viewer.

-3.18 xindynonlua
+3.22 xindynonlua

 This is intended to be a more-widely applicable way of testing xindy.
-Execs: pdflatex, texindy Uses: bookmark, glossaries, hyperref, imakeidx, idxlayout, setspace, tipa
+Programs: pdfinfo (system), pdflatex (collection-latex), texindy (collection-binextra) Collections: collection-binextra, collection-latex, collectionlatexextra, collection-latexrecommended

 I discovered that while xindy worked fine on my x86_64 builds, on i686 it did not work.
 This test is offered in the hope that it might be useful (no UTF-8, no luatex, so fewer dependencies).
-It is a cutdown version of the xindy test, using traditional T_EX markup.
+It is a cut-down version of the xindy test, using traditional T_EX markup.
 I also dropped the references to Æesir and Þórr because they were now indexed under E and O instead of A and after Z, which may have been because I used incorrect markup.
 More to the point, the Makefile invokes xindy directly instead of using makeglossaries.
 This makes it easier to edit the Makefile to add debug switches.
 After a lot of head-banging, I found the problem hidden among the error messages - xindy has become sensitive to how it is built, perhaps as a result of changes to coreutils.

-Please note that I have long stopped building or testing anything on i686.
+Please note that it is many years since I stopped building or testing anything on i686.

-3.19 Tests not run by default
+3.23 Tests not run by default

-When I was trying to make sense of the maze of perl modules we referenced in BLFS-8.3, I discovered that if we changed our location of ca-certificates to one known to perl core module HTTP::Tidy, we could drop Mozilla::CA from the dependencies of biber: it is only a fallback intended for CPAN installs.
+When I was trying to make sense of the maze of perl modules we referenced in BLFS-8.3, mostly added for biber, I discovered that if we changed our location of cacertificates to one known to perl core module HTTP::Tidy we could drop Mozilla::CA from the dependencies of biber: it is only a fallback intended for CPAN installs.

 But I then needed to find a testcase.
 I eventually discovered online a couple of MWEs to use with biber when accessing remote bibliographies.
-For the moment these still work, but no guarantees that the links will remain.
-I would prefer to create my own data, but I lacked an https:// site where I can upload.
-These have now been altered to live on the LFS website.
+When last tested those still usually worked, but no guarantees that the links will remain.
+I have now altered them to live on the LFS website.

-3.19.1 remote1
+3.23.1 remote1

 Access to a remote bibliography which happens to be in latin1 encoding.
-Execs: pdflatex, biber
+Programs: pdflatex (collection-latex), biber (collection-bibtexextra)